VW Bug Ads

 1961

-VW Bug - Black and white 10" x 13" ad has a screen filling photo of a new VW Bug.
+VW Bug - Black and white 10" x 13" ad has a screen filling photo of the front end of a new VW Bug.
 The headline simply states "$1595" and the ad explains that this is the Suggested Retail Price for this car on the East Coast, Gulf Coast or Great Lake Port of entries.
 It talks about the few other charges that will be added to the purchase price, "and that's it."
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It does mention the option for leatherette upholstery, most people order it they claim, because it will alleviate the need for seat covers.

 April 21, 1961